 A little story while I was staying at the Lighthouse Golf Resort and Spa.
 I was lying by the pool shown in the picture below and suddenly a lady who was the only other person using the facilities about ten yards from me jumped up as if she had been ejected from a James Bond car.
 A rather large and slippery snake had taken refuge under her lounger so both I and the chief barman were called into action to capture it and send it on its way which we did.
 We never saw the poor lady again.

 As you move south and take the one-hour drive of 55kms to the resort of Obzor you move into what is considered Bulgaria’s southern resorts and these are normally served by flights into Bourgas or as written in the Bulgarian non-Cyrillic version – Burgas.

 Once again the star attraction is the 10km long sandy, clean beach, making it ideal for family bathing and activities.
 There are two parts to this beach the main part and then the quieter south beach.

-There are several large beachfront hotels catering for the holidaymaker’s needs but it’s worth noting that Obzor is small, peaceful and part of a community of seven villages centred around Obzor.
+Several large beachfront hotels are catering for the holidaymaker’s needs but it’s worth noting that Obzor is small, peaceful and part of a community of seven villages centred around Obzor.
 In the village, there are lots of bistros, local shops and market stalls ideal for discovering during those barmy summer evenings.

 If you want an excursion away from Obzor then you could try visiting the local salt pans or the natural mud baths….they will not only improve your skin but also guarantee a fun day out with no doubt a few selfies for your social media followers – just don’t drop your phone as you will never find it!